Harold Castro Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- His most recent time out was on Saturday against the Baltimore Orioles, when the right-hander threw seven innings, surrendering three earned runs while giving up four hits.
+- The righty last pitched on Sunday against the Baltimore Orioles, when he went 7 2/3 scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.